Anansi: How Kwaku Anansi took Aso as his wife, and how jealousy came to the tribe

 Eventually, Anansi came upon a river where Akwasi and Aso drank, then took some of the meat and placed it into the water.
 He then carried the basket with him, which still had more than enough meat, and reached Akwasi-the-jealous-one's village.
 Aso noticed Anansi arrive and called out to her husband, surprised that Anansi had come.
-Kwasi-the-jealous-one came out and inquired who Anansi was, and the Spider replied that he'd come by the order of Nyame to rest on his journey.
+Kwasi-the-jealous-one came out and inquired who Anansi was, and the Spider replied that he had come by the order of Nyame to rest on his journey.
 Akwasi-the-jealous-one came out praised Anansi and then welcomed Anansi to his village.
-Aso, on the other hand, noticed the meat Anansi had left in the river and told him what she'd discovered.
-Anansi simply replied that she was welcome to have it as he didn't need it, and then informed Aso that she could feed any pets they possessed with it.
+Aso, on the other hand, noticed the meat Anansi had left in the river and told him what she had discovered.
+Anansi simply replied that she was welcome to have it as he did not need it, and then informed Aso that she could feed any pets they possessed with it.
 Thus, Aso collected it, offering the meat to her husband.
 Anansi then asked Aso cook him some food, and she obliged, preparing to make Fufu.

 Soon, Aso began preparing Fufu for Anansi, but he told her it was not enough when he learned what she was making.
-Anansi then asked her to use a larger pot, and when Aso did so, Anansi offered more of the meat he'd collected, with one caveat: out of the meat he possessed, Aso could only cook the thighs, which numbered 40.
-Aso obliged and she then placed the food alongside the rest she'd prepared when she finished cooking it.
+Anansi then asked her to use a larger pot, and when Aso did so, Anansi offered more of the meat he had collected, with one caveat: out of the meat he possessed, Aso could only cook the thighs, which numbered 40.
+Aso obliged and she then placed the food alongside the rest she had prepared when she finished cooking it.
 Aso then collected her own portion and the rest began eating as well.
 Anansi, however, was not satisfied and complained, saying that the fufu Aso had prepared lacked salt.
 Akwasi-the-jealous-one then asked Aso to bring some to Anansi, but the Spider objected: he told Akwasi that it was rude to command her to gather the salt when she was eating and suggested that he get the salt instead.
 Akwasi-the-jealous-one accepted Anansi's advice and left to find more salt, while Anansi secretly snuck medicine from his pouch and put it into Akwasi's fufu.